plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 po.synth.metamer.animate(met)
 ```

-[`MetamerCTF`](plenoptic.synthesize.metamer.MetamerCTF) has several attributes which are used in the course of coarse-to-fine synthesis:
+{class}`MetamerCTF <plenoptic.synthesize.metamer.MetamerCTF>` has several attributes which are used in the course of coarse-to-fine synthesis:

-- [`scales_loss`](plenoptic.synthesize.metamer.MetamerCTF.scales_loss): this list contains the scale-specific loss at each iteration (that is, the loss computed on just the scale(s) we're optimizing on that iteration; which we use to determine when to switch scales).
+- {attr}`scales_loss <plenoptic.synthesize.metamer.MetamerCTF.scales_loss>`: this list contains the scale-specific loss at each iteration (that is, the loss computed on just the scale(s) we're optimizing on that iteration; which we use to determine when to switch scales).
-- [`scales`](plenoptic.synthesize.metamer.MetamerCTF.scales): this is a list of the scales in optimization order (i.e., from coarse to fine).
+- {attr}`scales <plenoptic.synthesize.metamer.MetamerCTF.scales>`: this is a list of the scales in optimization order (i.e., from coarse to fine).
 The last entry will be `'all'` (since after we've optimized each individual scale, we move on to optimizing all at once).
-This attribute will be modified by the synthesize() method and is used to track which scale we're currently optimizing (the first one).
+This attribute will be modified by the `synthesize` method and is used to track which scale we're currently optimizing (the first one).
 When we've gone through all the scales present, this will just contain a single value: `'all'`.
-- [`scales_timing`](plenoptic.synthesize.metamer.MetamerCTF.scales_timing): this is a dictionary whose keys are the values of scales.
+- {attr}`scales_timing <plenoptic.synthesize.metamer.MetamerCTF.scales_timing>`: this is a dictionary whose keys are the values of scales.
 The values are lists, with 0 through 2 entries: the first entry is the iteration where we started optimizing this scale, the second is when we stopped (thus if it's an empty list, we haven't started optimzing it yet).
-- [`scales_finished`](plenoptic.synthesize.metamer.MetamerCTF.scales_finished): this is a list of the scales that we've finished optimizing (in the order we've finished).
+- {attr}`scales_finished <plenoptic.synthesize.metamer.MetamerCTF.scales_finished>`: this is a list of the scales that we've finished optimizing (in the order we've finished).
 The union of this and `scales` will be the same as `metamer.model.scales`.

 A small wrinkle: if `coarse_to_fine=='together'`, then none of these will ever contain the final, finest scale, since that is equivalent to `'all'`.